Ararat95/SQL-DataBase-Implementation/README.md

   Some changes for users, and description, use <> scopes to encapsulate all data and not to have any other problems later.*

 ### In Project DB
-  **Here are some other changes, so you can add task to project and user to project**
+  **Here are some other changes, so you can add task to project and user in project**
  >*insert into project.data name = name, description = <the same syntax>, deadline = also the same* neccessary is only project name, others are optional, syntax for task see below
- >*insert into project.data project = project, task = {task data part as shown higher without adding projject name once more},* also you can use the other syntax as below
+ >*insert into project.data project = project, task = {task data part as shown above without adding project name},* also you can use the other syntax as below
  >*insert into project.data task = {data with project name included}* For users here another syntax
  >*insert into project.data project = project, user = {user emails and between all emails add ',' }*